August 1, 2019

 }

-That's it for setting up react-navigation library.
+That's it for setting up the react-navigation library.

 Create a StackNavigator

 Now, at the root of the project directory, create a folder called navigation.
 Inside this folder, create a new file called AppNavigator.js.
-This file is going to be responsible for initializing screens and create Stack Navigator.
-Add the import statements that are going to help construct a stack navigator.
+This file is going to be responsible for initializing screens and creating Stack Navigator.

 import React from 'react'